Digitalized-Energy-Systems/opfgym/README.md

 ### General
 A set of benchmark environments to solve the Optimal Power Flow (OPF) problem with reinforcement learning (RL) algorithms.
-All environments use the openai gym interface. (exception: `env.render()` not implemented)
+All environments use the gymnasium interface. (exception: `env.render()` not implemented)

 ### Installation
 Clone the repository and run `pip install -e .` within some kind of virtual env.
 Tested for python 3.8 (newer version will probably not work).

 ### Environments
-Currently, three OPF environments with the openai gym environment are available:
+Currently, three OPF environments are available:

-####Standard OPF (SimpleOpfEnv)
+#### Standard OPF (SimpleOpfEnv)
-Run `from mlopf.envs.thesis_envs import SimpleOpfEnv` to import this env.
+Use `from mlopf.envs.thesis_envs import SimpleOpfEnv` to import this env.
 This env is the simplest one to learn.
 The objective is to maximize renewable generation subject to constraints.

 #### Reactive power market (QMarketEnv)
-Run `from mlopf.envs.thesis_envs import QMarketEnv` to import this env.
+Use `from mlopf.envs.thesis_envs import QMarketEnv` to import this env.
 This env had intermediate difficulty.
 The objective is the minimize costs and reactive power costs in a local reactive power market.

 #### Economic dispatch (EcoDispatchEnv)
-Run `from mlopf.envs.thesis_envs import EcoDispatchEnv` to import this env.
+Use `from mlopf.envs.thesis_envs import EcoDispatchEnv` to import this env.
 This is the most difficult environment.
 The goal is to perform an economic dispatch, i.e. to minimize active power costs subject to constraints.

-#### Multi-agent bidding in reactive power market (BiddingQMarketEnv)
-TODO

 ### OPF parameters
 All OPF environments are customizable.
 Parameters are: